 The Importance of Choosing a Professional Process Agent

 As always, you want to ensure that a professional process agent is named as the agent for service in the U.S. to ensure proper receipt and forwarding of any notices or legal proceeding related to the issuance of the ADRs by the foreign company.
-(See "Top 5 Criteria for Selecting a Process Agent".)
+(See "Top 5 Qualities to Look for When Appointing a Process Agent".)
 A professional process agent understands the critical timing of delivery of acceptance of the appointment in advance of the filing date with the SEC and will handle all communications promptly and confidentially.

 [1] http://edgar.sec.gov/answers/adrs.htm